MattJeanes/TeslaMateAgile/README.md

 Supported energy providers / tarriffs:
 - [Octopus Energy: Agile Octopus](https://octopus.energy/agile/)
 - [Tibber](https://tibber.com/en)
+- Fixed Price (manually specify prices for different times of the day)

 ## How to use
 You can either use it in a Docker container or go to the releases and download the zip of the latest one and run it on the command line using `./TeslaMateAgile`.